For honest and ethical appraisals, trust Good Look Appraisals

-By and large, appraising a long term career.
-Requirements to become a licensed appraiser have become more difficult than ever in the past.
+Generally, appraising a long term career.
+The rigors of becoming a licensed appraiser have become more difficult than ever before.
 So it goes without question in this day and age that real estate appraisal can unquestionably be called a profession rather than a trade.
-In our field, as with any profession, we are bound by ethical considerations.
+As with any profession we are bound by ethical considerations.

-Good Look Appraisals has an established track record for completing appraisals with the highest of ethics.
-To learn more Contact us
+Good Look Appraisals has an established track record for providing appraisals with the highest of ethics.
+Contact us today to learn more.

-Appraisers will regularly be required to consider the interests of third parties, such as homeowners, both sellers and buyers, or others.
-Generally the third parties are clearly defined in the appraisal report.
-An appraiser's fiduciary duty is only to those third parties who the appraiser knows, based on the scope of work or other things in the framework of the assignment.
+Appraisers will regularly need to consider the interests of third parties, including homeowners, both sellers and buyers, or others.
+Normally the third parties are clearly defined in the appraisal report.
+An appraiser's fiduciary responsibility is restricted to those third parties who the appraiser is aware of, based on the scope of work or other written parameters of the order.

-There are also ethical rules that have nothing to do with clients and others.
-For example, appraisers must backup their work files for a minimum of five years - something else Good Look Appraisals takes very seriously.
+There are also ethical duties that have nothing to do with clients and others.
+For example, appraisers must store their work files for a minimum of five years - something else Good Look Appraisals takes very seriously.

 We demand the highest ethical standards possible from ourselves.
-We don't do assignments on contingency fees.
-That is, we can't agree to do an appraisal report and collect the fee only if the loan closes.
-We don't do assignments on percentage fees.
-That is perhaps the appraisal professions most important rule, because it would tend to make appraisers inflate the value of homes or properties to increase their fee.
-We set ourselves to a higher standard.
-Other improper practices may be established by state law or professional organizations that the appraiser belongs.
+Working on orders that contingency fees is never an option.
+That is, we can't agree to do an appraisal report and collect payment on the contingency of the loan closing.
+We can't do assignments on percentage fees.
+That is perhaps the appraisal industries biggest no-no, because it would tend to make appraisers increase the value of homes or properties to increase their fee.
+We don't do that.
+Other unethical practices may be established by state law or professional societies to which an appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
-We diligently follow these rules to the letter which means you can be at ease knowing we are going above and beyond to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can rest easy knowing we are going above and beyond to objectively determine the home or property value.